nkim-bitzap/colpiv-householder-qr/README.md

 This extension provides a QR factorization of matrices using Householder transformations with addition of column pivoting.
-The implementation is closely based on the algorithm as found in the Eigen C++ library and can therefore be seen as a clone of it.
+The implementation is closely based on the algorithm as found in the Eigen C++ library and can therefore be seen as a copy/clone of it.